 So the Assyrian is the Antichrist!
 Also the Assyrian is the primary leader of Turkey!
 Therefore the primary leader of Turkey is the Antichrist!
 Is this too much for you?

-Today the President of Turkey is Recep Tayyip Erdogan.
+Today the prime minister of Turkey is Recep Tayyip Erdogan.
 He hates Israel!
 Today the Turkish army is on the Syrian border.
-If President Erdogan leads Turkey into Syria and then turns south into Israel then this scenario has begun!
+If Prime Minister Erdogan leads turkey into Syria and then turns south into Israel then this scenario has begun!

 God called the future invader of Israel the Assyrian because he will persecute Israel in much the same way as the Assyrian kings did in 734 BC and again in 701 BC.
 Remember that there were two separate Assyrian kings that led two separate invasions into Israel.
 There may very well also be two separate Turkish leaders who will lead two separate invasions into Israel in the future!
 The Turkish leader who leads the second invasion is the Antichrist!

-What I am saying is that Turkish President Recep Tayyip Erdogan is the Antichrist!
+What I am saying is that Turkish Prime Minister Recep Tayyip Erdogan may in fact be the Antichrist or there may be another Turkish prime minister following him that will certainly be the Antichrist!

 In Ezekiel 38 God asks “Are you the person that I have predicted would attack Israel?”
 So God is asking us the question.

 Ezekiel 38:17 Thus saith the Lord GOD; Art thou he of whom I have spoken in old time by my servants the prophets of Israel, which prophesied in those days many years that I would bring thee against them?

 In Ezekiel 39 God tells us that “Yes this is the attack that I predicted!”
 So God affirms that this is the battle of the end time.
 Remember that Ezekiel chapter 39 describes another similar but latter battle than does Ezekiel chapter 38.